Yas-Ezz/SmartCV/README.md

 - Process resumes to extract names, emails, and text content.
 - Calculate the similarity between the job description and each resume.
 - Rank resumes based on similarity percentage.
 - Download the ranked resumes in a CSV file.
-(Fixed by @atiumcache)
-- Dark Mode Contributed by @hbalickgoodman
+- Dark Mode Contributed by SBA3 "ILYAS"

 ## :wrench: Setup and Usage